It reads the situation before acting.

 The distinction matters because people use the word “agent” for almost everything now.
 The useful version is narrower: a system that can plan, call tools, manage handoffs, and keep moving toward a goal without waiting for a human to restate the problem at every step.

 If you want the practical version first, start with Learning and walk the Foundations path.
-This page is the first-principles definition that makes the rest of the site easier to understand.
+The first-principles definition below makes the rest of the site easier to understand.

 Use this mental model: a chatbot responds to input, a workflow follows rules you already wrote, and an agent chooses a next step, uses tools, and can escalate if it gets stuck.
 The difference is operational.
 Once a system can plan, call tools, and manage handoffs, you need guardrails, review rules, and a clear owner.
 That is the point where an agent stops being a demo and starts being part of a business system.